Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models: Experiment details

 \subsection{SAE on ImageNet CLIP embeddings}

-\paragraph{Top-k SAE training.} Obtaining a sparse autoencoder with meaningful features (with mild amount of non-active neurons) is a task with multiple caveats.
-We use a few common techniques that make the training procedure more successful, which we describe below.
+\paragraph{Top-\textit{k} SAE training.} Obtaining a sparse autoencoder with meaningful features (with mild amount of non-active neurons) is a task with multiple caveats.
+We employ several common techniques to improve the training procedure, which we describe below.

-We use learning rate warm-up to ensure that in the beginning of training the concept space is explored properly, i.e., neurons do not deactivate and get stuck at a suboptimal configuration.
-We warm up the learning rate \emph{linearly} to the value $3\cdot 10^{-4}$ for $T_0=5000$ \emph{steps}.
+We use a learning rate warm-up to ensure that the concept space is properly explored at the start of training, preventing neurons from deactivating and becoming trapped in suboptimal configurations.
+We warm up the learning rate \emph{linearly} to the value $3\cdot 10^{-4}$ for $T_0=5000$ steps.
 After this, we employ a typical cosine decay with a horizon of $T=10^5$.
-In particular, let $i$ be the current step; then at each step the initial learning (in this case $3\cdot 10^{-4}$) is multiplied by the value of $\lambda_i$, which is computed as follows:
+In particular, let $i$ be the current step, then at each step the initial learning (in this case $3\cdot 10^{-4}$) is multiplied by the value of $\lambda_i$, which is computed as follows:

 In addition to the learning rate schedule, we also gently ramp up the sparsity of the concept vector to the desired value of $k=16$ as follows: let $k_0=128$ be the initial sparsity of the concept vector and $K=10000$ be the number of warm-up steps, then